sharmasas/qiskit-sdk-py/README.md

 This API token allows you to execute your programs on the IBM Quantum Experience backends.

-We are now ready to try out some QASM examples, which runs via the local simulator.
+We are now ready to try out some QASM examples, which run via the local simulator.

-This is a simple superpesition example.
+The following is a simple superpesition example:

 ```
 from qiskit import QuantumProgram